 As the definition of event success has evolved, so have the tools used to measure and evaluate it.
-We’re delighted to announce the second of our exciting new “Sweap 3” features – our brand-spanking new Insights Panel.
+We’re delighted to announce the final of our exciting new “Sweap 3” features – our brand-spanking new Insights Panel.

 Data is now the primary driver of the events industry.
 Gone are the days when loose claims of leads and attendee satisfaction were sufficient measures of event success.
 Instead, event professionals are expected to show how and why their events are successful via data analysis and evaluation.